Digitalization of National Rail Infrastructure

 Establishing a platform on which to manage use cases

-The Purple Transformation Group SiYtE platform service then allows Network Rail to interpret the huge amount of newly gathered data, taking data from multiple sources including Meraki cameras and IoT sensors and presenting it on a common interface.
+The SiYtE platform service allows Network Rail to interpret the huge amount of newly gathered data, taking data from multiple sources including Meraki cameras and IoT sensors and presenting it on a common interface.
 SiYtE then provides an interface delivering insights and tracking benefits in key areas such as customer experience, infrastructure utilization and operation, revenue and costs impacts, or safety outcomes across a variety of use cases.

 This approach succeeds because it can deliver a tailored user experience.
 Activity on the platform can be shared across the organization, arming business units with the intelligence, benchmarking, and insights needed to assess the viability of individual use cases.
-Over 120 use cases have already been identified as part of TSIP.

 The approach helps Network Rail avoid being overwhelmed with data.
 It identifies use cases at a local level within the four-pillar framework, then provides Network Rail with the data it needs to build a business case around a national rollout.
 It brings the assurance of technologies currently being used within other industries: the remote monitoring of solar panels for utility companies, emissions monitoring in mining, queue management in healthcare, or inventory tracking in logistics.